leanstacks/serverless-common/docs/services/CONFIG.md

 ## Performance considerations

-The configuration attributes are validatedby Joi.
+The configuration attributes are validated by Joi.
 To ensure that performance is not negatively impacted, this validation occurs just once, when the configuration module is first loaded by the module loader.
 When modules subsequently import the configuration object, the pre-processed object is loaded without executing the validation process again.